VitaliiH/uaa-behind-zuul-sample/README.md

 - Cover the legacy api with three separate authorities: "ROLE_USER", "ROLE_GUEST", "ROLE_ADMIN".
 (Done with no effect - see last bullet)

 - Define "public" service, that will handle requests, that don't need any authentication (e.g. a "news" page).
-(Done.
-Access rules should be corrected)
+(Done)

 - Change timeout policy - currently, it is very strict.
 Eather disable or make it longer.
 (Done)